Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets\_move - This script moves all files starting with capital to a directory /tmp/u with the -t flag.

 17. 101-clean\_emacs - This script uses rm to delete files matching a wildcard.

+18. 102-tree - This script creates three directories with mkdir